Buying New Home Construction From Builders

 New home buyers don't want a used house when only new home construction will do.
 They don't want to inherit somebody else's worn carpeting, personal taste in kitchen appliances, or look at some kid's initials scrawled into once-wet cement.
 The home must be brand spankin' new, fresh and clean without so much as a finger print on the walls.

 If this describes you, and you have always fantasized about buying a brand new home of your dreams, here are a few tips that can help you to protect yourself—to make the process a pleasant experience.

 Hire Your Own Agent at the Start of Your Hunt to Buy New Construction

 Many builders will not allow you to hire your own agent if you wander into the new homes sales office without representation.
-You might not remember signing up for anything or giving them your name, but you will have done so.
 If you visit a builder's home construction site without an agent, you might be hosed, because later the builder could refuse to pay your agent.

 Let your agent introduce you to the builder, and you're covered.

 - The builder's sales agents are paid to represent the builder, regardless of what they may tell you.
 Many will use high pressure tactics to persuade you to sign the contract.
 Due to the high volume nature of brand new home sales, lots of builder's agents are paid less than a traditional commission; some earn a salary plus incentives, so turnover is important to their livelihood.